A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Introduction

-Although proximal optimization algorithms are very efficient and widely used for finding MAP estimates, they provide a point estimate only, without any additional information.
+Although proximal optimization algorithms are very efficient and widely used for obtaining MAP estimates, they provide a point estimate only, without any additional information.
 In the absence of the ground truth, these approaches do not quantify any of the inherent uncertainties in such estimates.
-Uncertainty quantification (UQ) provides rigorous additional information to accompany qualitative estimates, and the rich theory of Bayesian inference can provide such analyses.
-UQ can be of great benefit with respect to decision making, for example using medical magnetic resonance (MR) scans to plan a course of treatment, where it is very important to know whether or not specific structures in a MAP estimate can be trusted to a quantified measure of certainty.
+Uncertainty quantification (UQ) provides rigorous additional information to accompany qualitative estimates, and the rich theory of Bayesian inference can provide such analyses \cite{Robert2004, Robert2007}.
+UQ can be of great benefit with respect to decision making, for example using medical magnetic resonance (MR) or computed tomography (CT) scans to plan a course of treatment, where it is very important to know whether or not specific structures in a MAP estimate can be trusted to a quantified measure of certainty.

 Classically, sampling methods such as Markov chain Monte Carlo (MCMC) are used to generate estimators of the original unknown image by drawing random samples from the posterior distribution, and hence approximating the true distribution of interest \cite{Robert2007, Robert2004}.
-Such methods allow to perform UQ by confidence intervals and hypothesis testing.
-Unfortunately, traditional MCMC methods are not adapted to imaging problem, due to their high dimension.
-Recently, many authors have proposed to pair MCMC with optimization techniques to make them more scalable (see e.g., \cite{Pereyra16, Pereyra20, Pereyra21, Vono21, Thouvenin22, RPW18}).
-Although these methods do offer more scalable approaches to draw each sample, they still draw huge numbers of samples to achieve a satisfactory approximation of the distribution of interest (due to the size $N$ of the image, i.e., the unknown parameters).
+Such methods allow to perform UQ by evaluating confidence intervals and hypothesis testing.
+Unfortunately, traditional MCMC methods are computationally expensive, preventing their use in many high dimensional imaging applications.
+Over the past few years, many authors have proposed to use optimization ``tricks'' on MCMC methods to make them more scalable and better adapted to imaging.
+For instance, enabling the use of non-smooth functions \cite{Pereyra16, Pereyra20, Pereyra21}, using splitting techniques \cite{Vono21, Thouvenin22}, or using learned \textit{priors} \cite{laumont2022bayesian, holden2022bayesian, coeurdoux2024plug}.
+Although these methods do offer more scalability to draw each sample, they still necessitate a substantial number of samples to achieve an accurate approximation of the distribution of interest (due to the size $N$ of the image, i.e., the unknown parameters) \cite{biquard2025variational,zach2025statistical,thong2024bayesian}.